akalanka85/user-dashboard/README.md

 ## Available Scripts

-To run the project execute the follwing scripts.
-(To run this command it should have the 'yarn' package manager)
+To run the project, execute the following scripts.
+(To run the commands below, it should have the 'yarn' package manager installed.)

 ### `yarn install`
 ### `yarn build` (Not mandatory)